Notes on massless scalar field partition functions, modular invariance and Eisenstein series: Higher dimensional tori

 We are now in a position to apply the Fourier transform \eqref{FF15} at $z=q-d$, $n=q+1$, to \eqref{FF16},

 or, after using the reflection formulas on the first two terms, $K_\nu(z)=K_{-\nu}(z)$, and simplifying,

 where $N^D_\iota= \hat{\theta}^{i}_D{}_{\iota}b_D\mu_i^D$.
-The high-temperature/large volume limit is now defined by $b\ll1$ in agreement with the discussion after \eqref{eq:84} in the case $q=1$.
-It follows that $b_D\sim b^{-1}\gg 1$.
+The high-temperature/large volume limit is now defined by $b\ll1$ so that $b_D\sim b^{-1}\gg 1$.
+This agrees with the discussion after \eqref{eq:84} in the case $q=1$.
+Furthermore, in that case, the appropriate powers of $(1+\mu^2)$ that relate the high and low temperature expansions may be obtained from the definitions of $b_D$ and $\text{V}_q^D$ above.
 The asymptotic behaviour of the Bessel function in \eqref{eq:78} implies that all the terms appearing in the sums in \eqref{FF17a} are exponentially suppressed.
 We thus get in the high-temperature/large volume limit,

 The first term of this expression is the black body term, suitably corrected by the coupling of the linear momenta, while the second reduces, in the $q=1$ case, to the second of \eqref{eq:188}.
 Note that, while in the $q=1$ case, the high-temperature limit of the partition function could be simply obtained by using modular covariance \eqref{eq:55} of $\ln\mathcal{Z}_d(\tau,\bar{\tau})$ under the S-transformation $\tau'=-\frac{1}{\tau}$ as shown in \eqref{eq:84} and \eqref{eq:188}, in the case $q>1$, we had to use a construction involving the dual parametrization in this derivation here.
 The associated expansion of the Casimir pressure and the entropy are